BMW is working on a flagship coupe that will revive the 8-Series name, and we have fresh spy shots and video of prototypes.

 Production of the 8-Series will take place at BMW’s main plant in Dingolfing, Germany, most likely starting in late 2018 or early the following year.
-This means we should see the car introduced as a 2020 model.
+This means we should see the car introduced in 2019, as a 2020 model.
 Rivals will include the Lexus LC, Maserati GranTurismo and Mercedes-Benz S-Class Coupe.

 To make way for the 8-Series in BMW’s lineup, the slow-selling 6-Series has been given a shakeup.
 We've seen a sleeker 6-Series Gran Turismo replace the ungainly 5-Series GT.
 We've also heard that a proper 6-Series coupe could be coming but will be positioned as a much sportier proposition to take on the Jaguar F-Type, Mercedes-AMG GT and of course the Porsche 911.